 - Interlibrary Loans (ILL) - most ILL materials can be borrowed for 3 weeks.
 Loan periods are determined by the lending library so some items may differ.
 While renewals are not allowed on ILL items, you can request a loan extension.
 Contact your ILL team for assistance before the item's due date.
 See the interlibrary loans page for more information.

 What is a recall?

 If you still need the book, you will not be able to renew it but you can recall it yourself.
-Make sure to return recalled items on time to avoid late fees.
+Make sure to return recalled items on time to avoid late fines.

 If you recall a book, the person who has it out must return it within a week.

-The University Library has eliminated late fees for most library items.
+The University Library has eliminated late fines for most library items.
 You are still expected to return items on time so we can make sure everyone has access to the resources they need.
-There are a few types of materials that will result in fees if they are returned late:
+There are a few types of materials that will result in fines if they are returned late:

 - Lost, Damaged, or Missing Items - If you lose or damage library materials you are responsible for the cost of replacing the item.
-If the lost item has been recalled by another borrower and has accrued late fees you will be responsible for these late fees as well.
-Report lost or damaged items right away to avoid additional late fees.
+If the lost item has been recalled by another borrower and has accrued late fines you will be responsible for these late fines as well.
+Report lost or damaged items right away to avoid additional late fines.

-Once you have accrued $30 in library fees your borrowing privileges are automatically suspended.
+Once you have accrued $30 in library fines your borrowing privileges are automatically suspended.

-You can view your current fee status in your library account.
+You can view your current fine status in your library account.